maxwjiill/etl-data-validation-kio/README.md

 This repository contains a reproducible experimental setup for ETL data validation in a PostgreSQL-based pipeline using football API payloads.
 The main goal is to compare practical trade-offs between validation approaches while keeping checks logically comparable across ETL stages.

+The project is completed during the preparation of Maksim A. Metelkin's bachelor thesis at SPbPU Institute of Computer Science and Cybersecurity (SPbPU ICSC).

 ## Authors and contributors

 - **Maksim A. Metelkin** — main author, Student at SPbPU ICSC